code-423n4/2021-09-sushimiso/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

 [ ⭐️ SPONSORS ADD INFO HERE ]

+# Contest Scope
+This contest is open for one week.
+Representatives from Sushi will be available in the Code Arena Discord to answer any questions during the contest period.
+The focus for the contest is to try and find any logic errors or ways to drain funds from any of the contracts in a way that is advantageous for an attacker at the expense of users.
+Wardens should assume that governance variables are set sensibly (unless they can find a way to change the value of a governance variable, and not counting social engineering approaches for this).

+# Codebase

+The full codebase may be found in this repository: https://github.com/sushiswap/miso

+# Documentation and special attention

+A general documentation explaining the backgrounds of MISO may be found here: https://instantmiso.gitbook.io/miso/dev/token-factory-smart-contract/sushi-token-smart-contract, any contracts in the MISO repository are in scope.
+A short introduction to the most important contract is to be found below:

+# Access Control

+## Miso Access Controls

+Utilizes OpenZeppelin Access Control to granularly control admin controls for auctions and factories.

+## PointList

+Allows for WhiteListing of Participants by setting commitment amounts per account.

+# Auctions
+## Dutch Auction
+Implementation of a dutch auction with a linearly falling price, with commitments being able to be made in tokens or ETH.

+## Hyperbolic Auction

+Implementation of an auction with a price following a price curve, with commitments being able to be made in tokens or ETH.

+## Batch Auction

+The batch auction collects funds for a specified period of time and then redistributes the tokens percentually according to the size of the commitments.

+## Crowdsale

+The Miso crowdsale allows the sale of tokens at a fixed price in ETH or tokens.

+# Post Auction Launcher

+Allows to launch liquidity to SushiSwap after a successful sale.